api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 keccak256("Api3ServerV1OevExtensionOevBidPayer.onOevBidPayment")
 ```

+Searchers are recommended to create a specialized, permissioned liquidator
+contract that only they can call.

 ## Bidding Contract

 The bidder can be either an EOA or a contract.
 The former is simpler but has